 Walmart, CVS to halt filling prescriptions for controlled substances by Cerebral, Done

-May 25 (Reuters) - Walmart Inc WMT.N and CVS Health Corp CVS.N said on Wednesday they will stop filling prescriptions for controlled substances issued by telehealth startups Cerebral Inc and Done Health.
+May 25 (Reuters) - Walmart Inc WMT.N and CVS Health Corp CVS.N said on Wednesday they would stop filling prescriptions for controlled substances issued by telehealth startups Cerebral Inc and Done Health.

 Cerebral and Done are known for treating patients with ADHD, prescribing stimulants such as Adderall.